khamdan24/khamdan2.github.io/docs/index.md

 ## Introduction

-the Locomotion Control datasheet for Team 303's search and rescue robot.
-This page shows the design and performance of the locomotion subsystem which will handles all movement-related functions—from rough terrain navigation to speed regulation and system integration.
-The module is built around a PIC18F47K42 microcontroller, which processes wheel speed data from a Hall effect sensor to control left and right gear motors via an IFX9201SG motor driver.
-Power is supplied at 12V and stepped down to 3.3V for the microcontroller and sensors.
-Communication with other subsystems is handled through I2C, SPI, and UART interfaces.
+The Locomotion Control datasheet for Team 303's search and rescue robot documents the design and performance of the locomotion subsystem, which handles all movement-related functions—from rough terrain navigation to speed regulation and system integration.
+The module is built around an ESP32 microcontroller, which processes wheel speed data from a Hall effect sensor to control left and right gear motors via an IFX9201SG motor driver.
+Power is supplied at 12V and stepped down to 3.3V for the ESP32 and sensors.
+Communication with other subsystems is handled through SPI (to control the motor driver) and UART (to receive commands from the wireless module).

 ### Project Summary